PJULegio/Java_Personal/README.md

 ##### You can find here:
  - Simple tasks that we solve during labs.
  - Our homework.
- - Tasks that we solve in addition (codewars & leetcode).
+ - Additional tasks we solved (codewars & leetcode).
  - Additional projects.
  - And anything else that interests us.